harmslab/pytc/docs/source/index.rst

 ============
 `pytc <https://github.com/harmslab/pytc>`_ is python software used to extract thermodynamic information from isothermal titration calorimetry (ITC) experiments.
-The program is a powerful and flexible tool for fitting arbitrarily complex thermodynamic models to multiple ITC experiments simultaneously.
+It fits arbitrarily complex thermodynamic models to multiple ITC experiments simultaneously.
 We built it with three design principles:

  + **Open source and cross platform**.
 The full source code should be available.
    The program should not require proprietary software to run.